-- 3. Capacity of the level spreader shall be determined by estimating the volume of flow that is diverted to the spreader for water quality control. - 4.
-The released runoff to the outlet shall be on undisturbed stabilized areas in sheet flow and not allowed to re-concentrate below the structure. - 5.
-Slope of the filter strip from a level spreader must not exceed 10 percent.
+- (c) Capacity of the level spreader shall be determined by estimating the volume of flow that is diverted to the spreader for water quality control. - (d) The released runoff to the outlet shall be on undisturbed stabilized areas in sheet flow and not allowed to re-concentrate below the structure. - (e) Slope of the filter strip from a level spreader must not exceed 10 percent.

-6.8 Green Roofs
+6.7 Green Roofs